Docmaps-Project/rfcs/proposals/001_interop.md

 The authors of this specification anticipate the relationship between a server and specific Publishers whose signing identities are owned by the server may be expressed in extensions to this endpoint.
 See "Security" below.

+#### GET /nn/{\*}/{ID}

+Any path matching `/nn/\*/{ID}` is allowed and recommended to enable ease-of-use with search and synchronization.
+Although both `/search` and `/synchronization` allow response graphs that are ultimately lists of docmaps, it is recommended that they respond with graphs of all the constituent named nodes, which SHOULD NOT include docmaps.
+The results of such a query SHOULD have an `id` field matching these endpoints.

 ### Searching for docmaps based on content matter